Palantir555/palantir555.github.io/_posts/2023-03-14-reversing-domyos-el500-elliptical.md

 We need to understand what a regular conversation between the target and the official app looks like...

+You could try using nRF Connect to spoof the target, and try to connect to it from the app on another phone.
+But if you need to spoof the MAC address to be recognized by the app -as is the case here- you'll need to use a different approach...

 ### 2. "Leeching" notifications

-I'm sure there's a better term for this process (eavesdropping?), but I personally refer to it as "leeching":
+There's probably a better term for this process (eavesdropping? piggybacking? not quite), but I personally refer to it as "leeching":

 ![leeching diagram]({{ site.url }}/assets/domyos-el500/leeching-diagram.jpg)